As the name of the company suggests, FreeTaxUSA is a free tax software that files simple-to-advanced federal tax returns at no cost.

 1. Visit their website and click on “Start 2017 Return.”

-14. If you don’t have children or dependents, the next section asks you to input your W2s.
+14. If you do not have any children or dependents, the next section asks you to input your W2s.
 If you don’t yet have them, you can still continue.

-15. You’re then asked to fill in any other income, including what’s referred to as “Common Income.”
-This includes such income as interest and dividend income, unemployment compensation, Social Security income, etc. Lower down on the same page, you are asked about “Business and Rental Income.”
-At the bottom of the same page, you are asked about “Uncommon Income.”
+15. You’re then asked to fill in any other income, including what’s known as “Common Income.”
+This includes such income as interest and dividend income, unemployment compensation, Social Security income, etc. Lower down on the same page, you will answers questions regarding “Business and Rental Income.”
+At the bottom of the same page, you will answer questions regarding “Uncommon Income.”
 See below for examples:

 16. The next step is to enter any IRA contributions that you made during the year, if any.

 17. The following page shows you your “Standardized Deduction.”
-It then asks you to continue and enter “Itemized Deductions” if you choose.
-FreeTaxUSA will then determine which one gives you a larger return.
+FreeTaxUSA then asks you to continue and enter “Itemized Deductions” if you choose.
+FreeTaxUSA will determine which one gives you a larger return.
 Or you can simply accept the standardized deduction and continue.

 18. FreeTaxUSA then walks you through itemized deductions